-Unnao case: 'In-camera' proceedings to record rape survivor''s statement begins at AIIMS
+Unnao case: 'In-camera' proceedings to record rape survivor's statement begins at AIIMS

-New Delhi, Sep 11: A judge arrived at Delhi's AIIMS hospital on Wednesday to record the statement of a teen who was allegedly raped by politician Kuldeep Singh Sengar, a former BJP MLA who is also accused of plotting a car crash that left the survivor in a critical state.
+New Delhi, Sep 11: A judge arrived at Delhi's AIIMS hospital on Wednesday to record the statement of the woman who was allegedly raped by politician Kuldeep Singh Sengar, a former BJP MLA who is also accused of plotting a car crash that left the survivor in a critical state.

-The woman''s statement is being recorded by District Judge Dharmesh Sharma.
+The woman's statement is being recorded by District Judge Dharmesh Sharma.

 ''In-camera'' proceedings are not open to the public and the press.